tasox/Epimitheus/README.md

 # Epimitheus
-Epimitheus is a tool that uses graphical database Neo4j for Windows Events visualization.
+Epimitheus is a python tool that uses graphical database Neo4j for Windows Events visualization.
 The job of "epimitheus" is to read the exported Windows Events (including Sysmon) in XML form, create a new XML with the correct Event properties and import it to neo4j.

 #### Import Windows Events to Neo4j